 How To Store Oat Milk

-Oat milk can be stored for up to 5 days in the refrigerator.
+Oat milk can be stored for up to five days in the refrigerator.
 How will you know if it’s gone off?
-It’ll smell a little funny but nowhere near as rancid as cow’s milk that has gone out date.
+It’ll smell a little funny, but nowhere near as rancid as cow’s milk that has gone out date.

-So, the next time you find yourself stuck without your usual store milk, remember that you are never more than five minutes away from having delicious plant-based oat milk if you have a packet of oats lying around in your pantry.
-Especially in desperate times.
+Remember, you are never more than five minutes away from having delicious plant-based oat milk if you have a packet of oats lying around in your pantry.